 PENALTY: Anyone who willfully and knowingly violates the provisions of the public records law can be found guilty of a misdemeanor.
 The fine is set at \$100 and/ or imprisonment of 90 days.
+Such criminal sanctions may only be sought by a state prosecutor, not private citizens.

-Criminal Justice Records C. R. S. 24-72-301+
+Criminal Justice Records C.R.S. § 24-72-301+